 As Zack and Jason stepped aside, Bulk looked incredulously at Skull.

 “Oh, really?” he laughed.
 “Let’s show them some karate moves, Skull!” with wild parodies of karate yells, the two of them charged the girls.
 Kim and Trini moved in identical blurring motions, seizing Bulk and Skull by the arms and twisting, letting their own momentum drag them to the floor.
 The two bullies lay on the mats, trying to figure out what had happened to them, as Kim giggled a little.

 “You guys should definitely join Jason’s karate class!” she declared.
 Bulk and Skull just looked at each other.
 How had it gone wrong?

 The humans had put up a fight and provided Rita with some fun following her release.
 The two that had opened the prison had been dealt with; they had attempted to steal from her and that had sealed their fate.
-The shuttles had been attempting to take off when Goldar had found them.
-The first shuttle had been disabled when his sword had sliced its engines off.
-The crew had tried to fight but he had quickly dispatched them.
+The shuttle had been attempting to take off when Goldar had found them.
+The first blow from his sword had sliced off one of its rockets, leaving the vessel incapable of changing direction.
+It was facing away from Earth.

-Having dealt with the annoying bugs, Rita had decided to follow through on her threat to destroy the planet Earth.
-She left Cruithne with her henchmen and chose the Earth’s first moon as her new home.
-There she found an abandoned temple, which she rapidly reshaped into her new Lunar Palace.
-It would make the perfect staging ground for their attacks, and be a pleasantly depressing home to live in until they’d conquered the Earth; based on the humans that had released her it would not take long.
+Having dealt with the annoying bugs, Rita had decided to follow through on her threat to the planet Earth.
+She left the planetoid with her henchmen and chose the Earth’s first moon as her new home.
+There she found an abandoned temple she had briefly used as a staging ground during her previous war, which she rapidly reshaped into her new Lunar Palace.
+It would make be a pleasantly depressing home to live in until they’d conquered the Earth; based on the humans that had released her it would not take long.

 Rita stared at the Earth through her Repulsa-scope “Ah, I like it!”
 Rita smiled, examining what seemed to be a large concentration of magical energy in a small California city.